ExactTarget/fuelux/README.md

 ### UMD/AMD Support

 We recommend only loading the controls you need (eg `fuelux/checkbox`).
-For your convenience, if you need everything, you can just use `fuelux/all` instead of listing each requirement individually.

 If using AMD (such as [RequireJS](http://require.js.org)), reference the FuelUX directory in your paths configuration, wherever it is located:
 ```javascript